• Skip to primary navigation

 Jump to Recipe Print Recipe

-Dill pickle pasta salad in blue serving bowl.
+Dill pickle pasta salad in bowl with fork.

 The heat of the sandwich or burger inevitably heated those sad little pickle slices and rendered them unappealing.
 More often than not they were left uneaten on the plate and tossed into the garbage.